prometheus/prometheus/docs/querying/basics.md

     http_requests_total

-It is possible to filter these time series further by appending a set of labels to match in curly braces (`{}`).
+It is possible to filter these time series further by appending a comma separated list of label matchers in curly braces (`{}`).

 This example selects only those time series with the `http_requests_total` metric name that also have the `job` label set to `prometheus` and their `group` label set to `canary`:

     http_requests_total{job="prometheus",group="canary"}

-The list of label matchers may include a trailing comma:

-    http_requests_total{job="prometheus",group="canary",}

 It is also possible to negatively match a label value, or to match label values against regular expressions.
 The following label matching operators exist: